 Also known worldwide as creme caramel, leche flan is one of the most favourite desserts in the Philippines.
 It is the star “panghimagas” (Filipino for dessert) in fiestas, birthdays and various occasions.
 That is why today I am giving you a luscious leche flan recipe.

-In the Philippines we call it this, originally from Spanish flan de leche.
-It is usually steamed stove top, although it can also be baked.
+In the Philippines we call it this dessert, originally from Spain, flan de leche.
+It is usually steamed on the stove top, although it can also be baked.

 In my country, a spoonful of this custard is a reliable indicator that the halo-halo you ordered is categorised as “special”.
 Sweet, rich and creamy, it is indeed luscious…

 Let me go off on a tangent for a bit.
 I would like to recall my formative years.
 There was a shelf of Disney encyclopedia-like books to aid my learning.
 As an 80’s kid, I also played rough in the streets playing on molehills of gravel and sand, with rubber bands and all sorts of street games.

 I always came home with a bruise or a scratch that I nursed on my own.
 I was frightened my mom would scold me, plus it would hurt more when she pressed that medicine-infused cotton ball.
 On those occasions when I was invincible and had no cuts to cure, my first stop in the house would be the fridge!

 My eyes would pop out with delight when I see moulds of this lovely flan made by my mom.
 Everywhere I have witnessed diners with their eyes and faces change at the sight of this decadent custard.
 They let out booming “wows”, eyes rounding double their size.
 Or even mouths gaping in awe.